arXiv/arxiv-submission-ui/README.md

 It is comprised of a Flask application built around the [submission core events](https://github.com/cul-it/arxiv-submission-core) package.

-The Submission UI requires the File Management service and Compiler service (when uploading an article compiled from TeX sources).
+The Submission UI requires the File Management service and optionally requires the Compiler service when working with articles that must be compiled from TeX sources.
+The Compiler service is not required when working with PDF-only submissions.

-The Compiler service image currently includes the complete set of all arXiv TeX trees used by arXiv over the years.
-This image is rather large (17G) and takes more effort to download and install so we supply a mock compiler service for cases where you are not focused on the compilation aspects of the 'process' step within the submission process workflow.
+The Compiler service's converter image currently includes the complete set of all arXiv TeX trees used by arXiv over the years.
+This image is rather large (17G) and takes more effort to download and install so we supply a mock compiler service for cases where you are not focused on the compilation aspects of the 'process' step within the submission workflow.

 ## Overview of Quick start options - full TeX compilation or mock compilation